noahsw/highlight-hunter/README.md

 ## Getting Started on PC
 1. Open `OdessaProductionSolution.sln` in Visual Studio 2012
+2. Set `OdessaGUIProject` as startup project
-2. Build and run the app
+3. Build and run the app

 ## Contributing